Skip to content

 Ms. Bourne has master’s degrees in Higher Education Administration and in Integrated Science & Technology.
 For over 18 years she held senior leadership roles at James Madison University, first as Director of Technology Transfer and then as Director of Technology Innovation & Economic Development.
 Ms. Bourne also founded and led James Madison Innovations, a 501(c)(3) corporation to manage intellectual property.
 In those roles, Ms. Bourne supported commercialization efforts for JMU researchers.
 She also led initiatives to create a regional angel investor network and strengthen the community’s entrepreneurial ecosystem.
 Ms. Bourne leads NCI’s work in the Charlotte region, anchored by UNC Charlotte.

 A native of Raleigh, North Carolina, Emily oversees NCInnovation’s office operations.
-She joined NCInnovation after multiple client-facing roles at Triangle financial institutions, and is completing her Bachelor of Arts in History.
+She joined NCInnovation after multiple client-facing roles at Triangle financial institutions, and is completing her Bachelor of Science in Finance.

 Dr. Hopper holds a PhD from Duke University in bioanalytical chemistry.
 She served as Director for Programs and Grants at the Institute for Convergent Science at UNC-Chapel Hill in her immediate past role, where she helped plan and establish the institute, assembled research teams, and developed proposals to secure funding for research, innovation, and other programs.
 Before that, Dr. Hopper held a variety of roles in higher education research administration, program development, and graduate education, including serving as Research Director for the UNC System.
 Dr. Hopper leads the design and oversight of asset and technology mapping in each of NCI’s four regions.
 Her work is critical to a statewide understanding of university capabilities in technology development and commercialization.